-Denial of Service accounted for 0 % of attacks during this report period
+Denial of Service accounted for less than 1 % of attacks during this report period

 Denial of service (DoS) usually refers to an attack that attempts to make a computer resource unavailable to its intended users by flooding a network or server with requests and data.
 Depending on the nature of your enterprise, this can effectively disable your organization.